 - 2016 Supply Base Report for Amite BioEnergy

 - 2016 Supply Base Report for Morehouse BioEnergy

 - 2015 Consolidated Supply Base Evaluation

 (FSC-C123692.
 SFI Marks are registered marks owned by Sustainable Forestry Initiative.
 Reproduced with the permission of the PEFC Council.)

 Drax Biomass promotes biomass sustainability through our partnerships with state forestry associations, academic institutions and research organizations.
 These partnerships encourage and enable association members to participate in sustainability certification programs, and provide tools to help landowners better manage their forests.

-Educational materials prepared by our partner organizations:
+Educational materials prepared by or with our partner organizations: